-Deadly confrontations, some captured by video, between police and citizens in recent months and years have raised protests and sparked a national debate on police use of force and alleged racial discrimination.
+Deadly confrontations, some captured by video, between police and citizens in recent months and years have raised protests and sparked a national debate on police use of force and racial discrimination.
 Many teachers report that their students often have questions and concerns about what they see reported in the news, as well as those questions that may arise from their own experiences with law enforcement.
-Constitutional Rights Foundation offers these lessons and other instructional materials to help classroom teachers address critical issues related to role of police in society and laws and procedures that govern them.
+Constitutional Rights Foundation offers these lessons and other instructional materials to help classroom teachers address critical issues related to the role of police in society, as well as laws and procedures that govern them.

 The classroom materials are: